 Our e-Safety Policy has been written by the school, building on that proposed by BECTA e-Safety Policy and government guidance.
 It has been agreed by the senior leadership team and approved by governors.

-An e-Safety Coordinator (Mrs Francis) and a named governor (Mr Facwett) takes responsibility for e-Safety.
+Our E-Safety Coordinator (Mrs Murray) and named governor (Mr Facwett) take responsibility for e-Safety.